ChiWang/LinuxHome/README.md

 main:

     main            // ** WORK AREA **
-        dataDir     // all data files
-        testDir
-        workDir     //

 Others:

-    .vimback        // backup of files edited by vim (created by .zprofile) .Trash          // rm XX into it            (created by .zprofile)
+    .vimback        // backup of files edited by vim (created by .zprofile) .trash          // rm XX into it            (created by .zprofile)